602dhruviii/Mapping-State-Data/README.md

 - Designed to be responsive, ensuring optimal functionality and appearance on various devices, including desktops, tablets, and mobile phones.

-- Allows users to upload a shapefile of India State Boundaries to Geoserver.
-Displays detailed information about a state when clicked on the map.
+- Displays detailed information about a state when clicked on the map.

 - Uses a dynamic color-coding scheme to visually differentiate states based on the number of colleges.